-Our common stock trades on the Nasdaq Capital Market under the symbol "RNIN."
-On June 8, 2007, the sale price of our common stock on the Nasdaq Capital Market was \$6.42 per share.

-We intend to apply to have the common stock included for quotation on the Nasdaq Global Market under the symbol "RNIN" assuming we meet the listing requirements of the Nasdaq Global Market following this offering.
+Our common stock is listed on the NASDAQ Capital Market under the symbol "RNIN."
+On May, 2007, the closing sale price of our common stock reported by the NASDAQ Capital Market was \$ per share.
+We have applied for listing of our common stock on the NASDAQ Global Market under the symbol "RNIN."